 A budget, following the structure in GU-PASS and detailing specific items and costs, should be submitted.
 Allowable items include travel, materials and supplies, research assistants, data and data collection, etc. Funding cannot be used to pay faculty salaries or other direct compensation.
 If other funds, secured or pending, are to be used in combination with the ARG, these should be identified and included in the budget.
 A succinct budget narrative should also be included.

 Applications should be submitted via GU-PASS.
-Chairs and other reviewers will be invited to review applications for approval.

 The GU-PASS application window will open December 1st, and the deadline is January 30, 2023.